-Thank you for your interest in the CLEL Bell Award Committee!
-This is a wonderful opportunity to contribute to early literacy advocacy, gain experience working on an award committee, and build your resume!
-We look for librarians or early childhood professionals passionate about picture books, sharing early literacy with children and their caregivers, and who advocate, champion, and seek diversity in the books they share.
+We look for librarians or early childhood professionals who are passionate about books for children ages birth through 5 years old and sharing early literacy with children and their caregivers, and those who advocate, champion, and seek diversity in the books they share.

 Please send any questions to clelbellawards@gmail.com.
 Thank you!